-The Keele University MBChB (hons) medicine course is designed to ensure you meet the necessary standards in terms of knowledge, skills and attitudes that new doctors need, as identified by the GMC in its publication, ‘Outcomes for Graduates’.
-The Keele School of Medicine is a friendly environment where staff and patients will support you in your learning.
+The University of Glasgow School of Medicine provides a friendly environment where staff and patients will support you in your learning.
+The undergraduate MBChB course is designed to ensure you meet the necessary standards in terms of knowledge, skills and attitudes that new doctors need, as identified by the GMC in its publication, ‘Outcomes for Graduates’.

 The Swansea University Medical School is the best medical school in Wales and research produced by the department is the second best in the UK (Research Excellence Framework).
-Each of Swansea's six pathway degrees offer graduates a guaranteed interview for Graduate Entry Medicine, whilst the BSc (hons) applied medical sciences (foundation year) will introduce students to the key concepts and knowledge you need to progress to the BSc in Applied Medical Sciences.
+Each of Swansea's six pathway degrees offer graduates a guaranteed interview for Graduate Entry Medicine, whilst the BSc (hons) Applied Medical Sciences (Foundation) will introduce students to the key concepts and knowledge you need to progress to the BSc in Applied Medical Sciences.

 Study Medicine in the UK

 Are you interested in studying medicine in the UK?
-Arrange a free consultation in London or Manchester to learn more about courses and entry requirements.
+Arrange a free consultation with SI-UK London or Manchester to learn more about courses and entry requirements.